platomav/MEAnalyzer/README.md

 ## **C. Download ME Analyzer**

-ME Analyzer consists of three files, the executable (MEA.exe or MEA) and the databases (MEA.dat & Huffman.dat).
+ME Analyzer consists of four files, the executable (MEA.exe or MEA) and the databases (MEA.dat, Huffman.dat & FileTable.dat).
 An already built/frozen/compiled binary is provided by me for Windows only (icon designed by [Those Icons](https://thoseicons.com/)).
 Thus, **you don't need to manually build/freeze/compile ME Analyzer under Windows**.
 Instead, download the latest version from the [Releases](https://github.com/platomav/MEAnalyzer/releases) tab, title should be "ME Analyzer v1.X.X".
 You may need to scroll down a bit if there are DB releases at the top.
 The latter can be used to update the outdated DB which was bundled with the latest executable release, title should be "DB rXX".
 To extract the already built/frozen/compiled archive, you need to use programs which support RAR5 compression.

 #### **C1.
 Compatibility**